U.S. President Barack Obama (left) and Russian President Dmitry Medvedev speak in Moscow in July 2009.

-Authors: Graham Allison, Director, Belfer Center for Science and International Affairs, Harvard Kennedy School, Robert D. Blackwill, International Council Member, Belfer Center for Science and International Affairs
+Authors: Graham Allison, Director, Belfer Center for Science and International Affairs, Harvard Kennedy School, Robert D. Blackwill, Non-resident Senior Fellow, Belfer Center for Science and International Affairs

 House Speaker John Boehner recently delivered a fiery indictment of Russia and the Obama administration’s entire “reset” in Russian policy.